Thunderdome Stadium

-The Thunderdome Stadium, is a football stadium located in Muang Thong Thani, Nonthaburi, Thailand, and is the home of Thai League 1's side, Muangthong United.
+The Thunderdome Stadium (Thai: ธันเดอร์โดมสเตเดียม) is a football stadium located in Muang Thong Thani, Nonthaburi, Thailand.
+It is the home of Thai League 1 side Muangthong United.
 The stadium was the first operate football stadium in Thailand.

 History

 Thunderdome Stadium has been the home venue of Muangthong United since 2007.
-Owned by Sports Authority of Thailand, rented by Muangthong United, the stadium originally known as Thunderdome Sports Complex, it opened in 1998 and had only one main stand before the Thai League 1 promotion in 2009.
+Owned by Bangkok Land and rented by Sports Authority of Thailand, sublease by Muangthong United, the stadium originally known as Thunderdome Sports Complex, it opened in 1998 and had only one main stand before the Thai League 1 promotion in 2009.
 After the promotion to the top division of Muangthong United, the club started to develop the stadium, construct other temporary stands to hold the demands of the supporter.
 In 2010, after the club clinched its first ever top division, Thunderdome Stadium was developed into the 4 stands stadium with full installed seats.
 The capacity rose to 15,000.

 Name

 The name of the ground changed twice due to sponsorship agreements, the first time it was changed from the original name, Thunderdome Stadium, to Yamaha Stadium following the sponsorship in 2010.
-In 2012, The stadium was changed its alias to SCG Stadium following the club title sponsor of SCG.
+In 2012, The stadium was changed its alias to SCG Stadium following the club title sponsor of Siam Cement Group (SCG).
 However, the stadium is still referred as its official name of Thunderdome Stadium in AFC competitions.

-In 2020, SCG decided not to renew the contract with the club as the last contract was due to expire in November 2020, ended 8 years as a main sponsor for the club.
-In 2021-22 season, the club decided to change the stadium back to Thunderdome Stadium once again for the first time since 2010.
+In 2020, SCG decided not to renew the contract with the club as the last contract was due to expire in November 2020 and ended 8 years as a main sponsor for the club.
+In the 2021–22 season, the club decided to change the stadium back to Thunderdome Stadium once again for the first time since 2010.